josemotta/IoT.Hass.Farm/_pump/README.md

 ## Install Hass.io

-The `Pi Zero W` is supposed to be installed with following software:
+The `Pi 3 Model B+` is supposed to be installed with following software:

 - **Linux Raspbian GNU/Linux 9.1 (stretch)**.
 [Lite version](https://www.raspberrypi.org/downloads/raspbian/), the minimal image based on Debian Stretch.
 Generate the Micro SD Card with [Etcher](https://www.raspberrypi.org/magpi/pi-sd-etcher/), for example, and boot the RPI.
 - If you need the configuration program **raspi-config**, it is already available at Stretch Lite version.